gxwangdi/Leetcode/166-Fraction-to-Recurring-Decimal/README.md

 Edge case, what if denominator is 0?
+Looks like denominator can never be 0.

 Basically we use stringbuilder to collect result set.